 In the winter, which is called Vata Season in Ayurveda, nature harvests foods and spices that will help antidote the extremes of coldness and dryness.
 Vata is the governing principle in the body that controls the nervous system, movement and coldness.

-Traditionally, salt was consumed in greater quantities in the winter due to a diet rich in foods preserved by salt.
+Traditionally, it was consumed in greater quantities in the winter due to a diet rich in foods preserved by salt.
 During the winter months, traditional cultures depended on more seafood than vegetables, which boosted winter salt consumption quite naturally.
 Such a diet delivered needed health benefits, which added to its traditional value.
 While salt has a warming influence on the body, it also calms the nervous system.
 The cold and dryness of winter both chills the body and de-stabilizes the nervous system.
 Salt offers a reliable antidote to these winter woes.

 Refined vs. Unrefined Salt